 But in many cases, seniors find maintaining a house increasingly difficult and seek a simpler lifestyle.
 Safety and maintenance become concerns for aging individuals who live alone.
 In these cases, assisted living yields a perfect opportunity to simplify life while improving the quality of your life.

 Your home forms just one of the assets United Methodist Communities reviews when determining financial eligibility.
 Your ability to pay is determined from many factors, for instance, if the value of your house was used as part of your financial qualification you will be required to maintain that asset to pay for your stay.

 What Kind of Assets or Income Do I Need to Qualify?

 Financial qualification is based on a number of factors; primarily your age and care needs.
 A member of the sales team at any of our full-service communities can walk you through the steps to determine financial qualification.

 What If I Live So Long That I Run Out of Money to Cover My Expenses?

 Perhaps the most unique aspect of United Methodist Communities is our commitment to care for our residents.
-The ministry of the United Methodist Communities comes to life through the Fellowship Fund, which supports and sustains our charitable mission.
+The ministry of the United Methodist Communities comes to life through the Gift of Care Circle, which supports and sustains our charitable mission.
 We depend upon family and friends who believe in our mission and partner with us to make compassionate faith-based care possible every day.